kellyjonbrazil/jc/README.md

 Tested on:
 - Centos 7.7
 - Ubuntu 18.4
+- Fedora32
 - OSX 10.11.6
 - OSX 10.14.6

+## Contributions
+Feel free to add/improve code or parsers!
+You can use the [`jc/parsers/foo.py`](https://github.com/kellyjonbrazil/jc/blob/master/jc/parsers/foo.py) parser as a template and submit your parser with a pull request.

 ## Acknowledgments
 - CI automation and code optimizations from https://github.com/philippeitis